mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

-URL from where to download Mattermost release.
+The URL from where to download Mattermost release.
 This can also point to a local binary path if the user wants to run a load-test on a custom build.
 The path should be prefixed with `file://`.
 In that case, only the binary gets replaced, and the rest of the build comes from the latest stable release.

 ## MattermostLicenseFile

 *string*

-Path to the Mattermost Enterprise Edition license file.
+The location of the Mattermost Enterprise Edition license file.

 ## AdminEmail

 *string*

-Mattermost instance sysadmin e-mail.
+The e-mail will be used when creating a sysadmin user at the deployment process.

 ## AdminUsername

 *string*

-Mattermost instance sysadmin user name.
+The user name that will be used when creating a sysadmin user at the deployment process.

 ## AdminPassword

 *string*

-Mattermost instance sysadmin password.
+The password that will be used when creating a sysadmin user at the deployment process.

 ## GoVersion

 *string*

-Go version to download for compiling load-test source.
+The Go version to download for compiling load-test source.

 ## SourceCodeRef

 *string*

-load-test-ng head reference.
+The load-test-ng head reference.

 ## LogSettings